anshrpr/easy-spa/README.md

 Easy SPA is a simple architecture for creating Single Page Applications with features inspired from other JS frameworks.

 ## Requirements
-  - I JS for templating (https://github.com/janl/mustache.js/)
+  - Mustache JS for templating (https://github.com/janl/mustache.js/)
   - Moderately efficient Brain

 ## Setup